 The MCA/SQA written examinations are externally moderated and are hosted within the college.

-With further sea service and experience candidates can progress onto further certification, including Chief Mates (Unlimited) and associated academics.
+With further sea service and experience, candidates can progress onto further certification, including Chief Mates (Unlimited) Advanced Diploma in Nautical Science.

 To apply for this course e-mail email@example.com for more information and an application form.